valeryjaspers/design-workshop/connect-2022/2-developer-tools.md

 ## Introduction

-As you have seen in the previous exercise, implementing and adjusting a design involves a lot of switching back and forth:
+As you have seen in the previous exercise, implementing and adjusting a design involves a lot of switching back and forth.
+You have to type some things out you want to try, press Save, refresh the page and see if it looks okay, go back to change it again, ...

-* In one browser tab, load the Self Service Design section of the Settings console.
-* In another browser tab, load the Self Service portal.
-* In the first tab, adjust something in the HTML and/or CSS.
-* Press Save.
-* Switch to the second tab and refresh the browser.
-* If it doesn't look right, switch back to the first tab.
-* Adjust something in the HTML and/or CSS.
-* Press Save.
-* Switch to the second tab, and so on....

 While this approach works, it is also (a bit) slow and can be frustrating.
 In practice, implementing a design will likely involve a lot of trial-and-error,